-The Company also receives non-refundable upfront setup and integration fees for onboarding certain restaurants.
-Setup and integration activities primarily represent administrative activities that allow the Company to fulfill future performance obligations for these restaurants and do not represent services transferred to the restaurant.
-However, the non-refundable upfront setup and integration fees charged to restaurants results in a performance obligation in the form of a material right related to the restaurant's option to renew the contract each day rather than provide a notice of termination.
-Upfront non-refundable fees are generally due shortly after the contract is executed; however, the Company may provide installment payment options for up to six months.
-Revenue is recognized ratably over a two-year period, at which point the restaurant must make another non-refundable payment to renew the contract.
+For the periods presented in this Quarterly Report on Form 10-Q (the "Form 10-Q"), the Company also received non-refundable upfront setup and integration fees for onboarding certain restaurants.
+Setup and integration activities primarily represented administrative activities that allowed the Company to fulfill future performance obligations for these restaurants and do not represent services transferred to the restaurant.
+However, the non-refundable upfront setup and integration fees charged to restaurants resulted in a performance obligation in the form of a material right related to the restaurant's option to renew the contract each day rather than provide a notice of termination.
+Upfront non-refundable fees were generally due shortly after the contract was executed; however, the Company could provide installment payment options for up to six months.
+Revenue related to setup and integration fees was recognized ratably over a two-year period.